prometheus-protocol/.github/profile/README.md

 # **Prometheus Protocol: The Trust Layer for Decentralized Commerce**

-### Our mission is to enable a new generation of decentralized commerce by providing the open-source foundation for **verifiable trust, secure identity, and near-zero fee payments.**
+### Our mission is to enable a new generation of decentralized applications by providing the open-source, on-chain foundation for **verifiable trust, secure identity, and near-zero fee payments.**

 <img width="1536" alt="Prometheus Protocol Banner" src="https://github.com/user-attachments/assets/0c7c5720-1d4a-4e50-b410-873a9ba9cc07" />